CH 221 Class Presentations

 • You will need to write a paper for your Class Presentation topic.
 The paper must be a minimum of five full pages of text with reasonable margins and font sizes.

-• You will need to create a five minute or less presentation or recorded video (on YouTube, Vimeo, etc.) of your Class Presentation topic.
-Sections 01 and H1 will give their presentations to their lab group during lab, while Section W1 will record their presentations for me to view later.
+• You will need to give a five minute or less presentation of your Class Presentation topic to your lab section.
 Visuals (PowerPoint slides, posters, etc.) are encouraged but not required.

 Good luck with your Class Presentation!
 As always, let me know if you have any questions.
 Peace, --- Michael